ACCESS-NRI/oasis3-mct/pyoasis/docs/index.rst

 pyOASIS is a Python wrapper for OASIS written using ctypes and ISO C bindings to Fortran.
 It provides an object-oriented interface to OASIS.
-This allows users to write models in Python or to couple a model written in Python to another one, written in Fortran.
+This allows users to write and couple models written in Python or to couple models written in Python with models written in Fortran.

 It is part of the distribution of OASIS.
 See